byu24/at.sc.db/README.md

 ```

 ### Process
-This section processes the mapping outputs for each sample into a Seurat object.
+This subsection processes the mapping outputs for each sample into a Seurat object.
 1. `process_cluster.r` in the `src/analyze` directory includes all the functions needed to create the initial Seurat object.
 Edit the functions to reflect the path to the sample mapping matrix directory.
 Source 'process_cluster.r` at the beginning of your R script for each sample.
 ```
 source('"/path/to/at.sc.db/src/analyze/process_cluster.r"')